metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 Here is how:

 1. Go to desired directory by using Windows explorer
-2. Click on "File" in top left explorer window
+2. Click on `File` in top left explorer window
-3. To open PowerShell as standard user click on "Open Windows PowerShell"
+3. To open PowerShell as standard user click on `Open Windows PowerShell`
-4. To open it as Administrator, in step 3 hover your mouse over "Open Windows PowerShell" and then\
+4. To open it as Administrator, in step 3 hover your mouse over `Open Windows PowerShell` and then\
-   select "Open Windows PowerShell as Administrator"
+   select `Open Windows PowerShell as Administrator`

 ## Right click "Open Windows PowerShell here" context menu